AntoninGranados/AntoninGranados.github.io/projects/cloth_dl.md

         \mathcal{L}_{inertia} = \sum_{v \in \mathcal{V}} \frac{1}{2} m_v ||\mathbf{x}_v^{t+1} - 2 \mathbf{x}_v^{t} + \mathbf{x}_v^{t-1}||^2
     $$

-Even with unsupervised learning we need a dataset that would serve as input for the model.
-Here the tshirt (simulated using [ARCSim](#arcsim)) comes from the [VTO dataset](https://github.com/isantesteban/vto-dataset) used by [HOOD](#hood).
+Even with unsupervised learning, we need a dataset that would serve as input for the model.
+Here the T-shirt (simulated using [ARCSim](#arcsim)) comes from the [VTO dataset](https://github.com/isantesteban/vto-dataset) used by [HOOD](#hood).
 <div class="video-container">
 <video autoplay loop muted playsinline preload="auto" disablepictureinpicture>
     <source src="/assets/videos/cloth_dl/vto_dataset.mp4" type="video/mp4">
 </video>
 </div><a id="vto_dataset"></a>

-But the body (collider) is missing as it came from the [CMU Motion Capture Database](https://mocap.cs.cmu.edu) (videos) and was converted to [SMPL](https://smpl.is.tue.mpg.de) format using a video to pose algorithm ([SURREAL](https://www.di.ens.fr/willow/research/surreal/data/)).
-I tried to compute the bones rotation directly from the CMU files (which are given thus using video to pose should not be necessary).
-But probably due to local/global coordinates differences between the two datasets, I did not manage to compute the body pose for now (the [image below](#smpl_dataset) should be the first frame of the [animation above](#vto_dataset)).
+But the body (collider) is missing as it came from the [CMU Motion Capture Database](https://mocap.cs.cmu.edu) (videos) and was converted to [SMPL](https://smpl.is.tue.mpg.de) format using a video-to-pose algorithm ([SURREAL](https://www.di.ens.fr/willow/research/surreal/data/)).
+I tried to compute the bone rotations directly from the CMU files (which are given, so using video-to-pose should not be necessary).
+But probably due to local/global coordinate differences between the two datasets, I did not manage to compute the body pose for now (the [image below](#smpl_dataset) should be the first frame of the [animation above](#vto_dataset)).

 <img src="/assets/imgs/projects/cloth_dl/smpl_dataset.png" alt="SMPL Dataset demo" width="50%"><a id="smpl_dataset"></a>

-### Biliography
+### Bibliography
 1. **SNUG: Self-Supervised Neural Dynamic Garments**<a id="snug"></a>, I. Santesteban, M. A. Otaduy, and D. Casas, *Conference on Computer Vision and Pattern Recognition*, 2022, [[PDF ArXiv](https://arxiv.org/pdf/2204.02219)]

 <a id="week-29-09-2025"></a>